 Misunderstanding the Notation

-Ensure you understand the notation. √x always refers to the positive square root, while -√x refers to the negative square root.
+Ensure you understand the notation.
+Which means √x always refers to the positive square root, while -√x refers to the negative square root.
 Confusing these can lead to incorrect calculations.

 Applying Square Roots to Negative Numbers

 While positive numbers have two real square roots, negative numbers have imaginary square roots.
-For example, √-4 is not a real number but is equal to 2i, where i is the imaginary unit (√-1).
+To give you an idea, √-4 is not a real number but is equal to 2i, where i is the imaginary unit (√-1).

 Incorrect Simplification